It started as a joke.

 Those jeans were a brand new pair.

-They were stiff with starch, perfectly blue,
+Stiff with starch, and perfectly blue,

-and, unlike the others, had seen no wear.
+unlike the others, they'd seen no wear.

 So next to the wall in our closet

-the new jeans patiently wait.
+the new pair patiently waits.

-On their original Cintas hanger,
+On the original Cintas hanger,

-that pair still looks great.
+those jeans still looks great.

 Now, each morning before the sun is up,